qinghaoh/qinghaoh.github.io/_posts/2021-05-18-dynamic-programming-vi.markdown

     int count = 0;
     // e.g. num1 == 234, index == 1
-    //   if previous isLowTight is true, then the running number is 2**,
+    //   If previous isLowTight is true, then the running number is 2**,
     //     if we want to keep the current digit low tight, then it has to be 3.
     //     any number lower than 3, e.g. 2, will yield 22* < 234
     //   otherwise, the running number is more flexible, e.g. 3**
     //     the current digit can be any number (as low as 0)
-    // same applies to isHighTight
+    // Same applies to isHighTight
     int low = isLowTight ? num1.charAt(index) - '0' : 0;
     int high = isHighTight ? num2.charAt(index) - '0' : 9;
     for (int d = low; d <= high; d++) {